The Richard Oake Concert

 Formed at the Royal Northern College of Music, it commenced its studies under the guidance of the late Dr. Christopher Rowland.
 Its development continued with studies in Cologne with the Alban Berg Quartet, Pro- Quartet in Paris, the International Musicians Seminar at Prussia Cove and from residencies at the Britten-Pears School in Aldeburgh and at the Verbier Festival in Switzerland.
 A constant desire to evolve sees the quartet play regularly to revered musicians such Eberhard Feltz, Ferenc Rados and Gabor Takacs Nagy.
 It also enjoys teaching the next generation in masterclass and summer courses.
 It recently completed a three-year residency as the Associated Ensemble at the Birmingham Conservatoire.

-The Quartet plays on a variety of fine instruments which include a Hieronymus II Amati and Jean-Baptiste Vuillaume (kindly loaned to Marije by a generous sponsor through the Beares International Violin Society), an unknown, old English viola and a Grancino cello made in Milan in 1698, generously on loan from the Cruft–Grancino Trust which is administered by the Royal Society of Musicians.
+The Quartet plays on a variety of fine instruments which include a Hieronymus II Amati and Jean-Baptiste Vuillaume (kindly loaned to Marije by a generous sponsor through the Beares International Violin Society) and a Grancino cello made in Milan in 1698, generously on loan from the Cruft–Grancino Trust which is administered by the Royal Society of Musicians.

 Highlights this season and beyond include appearances at the Queen Elizabeth Hall, Wigmore Hall and the Concertgebouw, Amsterdam.